This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 How to File a Discrimination Complaint in Maine

-For example, your local schools may not be providing your child with the accommodations necessary for free and appropriate education, which is against the rules set forth by the Individuals with Disabilities Education Act (IDEA).[4]
+For example, your local schools may not provide your child with the accommodations necessary for free and appropriate education, which is against the rules set forth by the Individuals with Disabilities Education Act (IDEA).[5]

 Your lawyer will understand all the different laws that apply to your situation.
 This will determine where you file a complaint.

-It will be with the state’s Human Rights Commission in many cases.[5]
-You or your lawyer can register by mail or in person, and it must be sworn under oath.
+In many cases, it will be with the state’s Human Rights Commission.[6]
+You or your lawyer can register by mail or in person and must be sworn under oath.

 An investigation will follow this.
 The investigator assigned by the Commission may decide to hold a resolution to try to bring about a conclusion between you and the respondent.